 Find Out Where You Want to Go

 After you have figured out your income, you need to figure out what kind of lifestyle you could live based on your income.
-If you don’t think that you will have enough money for the lifestyle, figure out where you want to go and how you would want to live, and start saving for it.
+If you don’t think that you will have enough money for the lifestyle, figure out where you want to go, how you would want to live, and how you’ll start saving for it.
+Maybe rent a car and take a road trip throughout Europe to find your perfect location.
 Considering things like health care and car insurance quotes abroad can help save money.